vtalkist/-OTUS-C-for-beginners-programmers/README.md

 ## Usage of VS Code CMake tools plugin
 1. If a file with "CMakeLists.txt" name does not yet exist, create it:
     * press "ctrl+shift+p" in VS Code and type "CMake: Quick Start"
+2. Don't forget "build" directory inside the project:
+    * type: "mkdir build" in cmd window
-2. Select a kit:
+3. Select a kit:
     * press "ctrl+shift+p" in VS Code and type "CMake: Select a Kit"
-3. Select a variant:
+4. Select a variant:
     * press "ctrl+shift+p" in VS Code and type "CMake: Select Variant"
-4. Run cmake build process:
+5. Run cmake build process:
     * press "ctrl+shift+p" in VS Code and type "CMake: Build"

 ## License